helium/HIP/0024-transfer-percentage-of-hotspot.md

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation

-This change will necessitate the addition of new field to the ledger that is a map of wallet account and percentage ownership.
-It must add up to 100 or the remaining percentage will go to the owner field.

 ## Implement a new transaction, `transfer_gateway_v2`

-This new transaction would require two parties to sign the transaction in order to update the gateway's ownership percentages in the ledger.
-The only way to reverse a transfer will be for the new owner to transfer the ownership percentage back to the original address.
+This new transaction will necessitate the addition of a new field to the ledger that is a map of wallet account and percentage share.
+A transfer would require two parties to sign the transaction in order to update the gateway's share percentages in the ledger.

 ### Steps